 Old Skool Cafe addresses new school problems

-Old Skool Café is a 1940s-themed jazz supper club, run by at-risk youth.
-They cook homemade food, serve it to all guests, and perform their music, dance and poetry onstage.
+Old Skool Café is a 1940s-themed jazz supper club, run by young people.
+They cook the food, serve it to all guests, and perform their music, dance, and poetry onstage.
 Working at the café, they get professional skills and a support network—all while dressed in their 1940s best.

 The atmosphere is a big part of what makes Old Skool what it is.
 There are rich red curtains and the young employees are wearing dress shirts and shoes with black slacks and suspenders.
 They carry themselves like they’re out of another era, even when they’re performing and dancing hip hop.